-Addiction is characterised by a compulsive engagement in rewarding stimuli despite adverse consequences.
-People can develop addictions in many areas of life, but some more common addictions include: alcohol, drugs, nicotine, social media & technology, gambling, sex, self-harm, foods, exercise.
+People can develop addictions in many areas of their lives, but common addictions include: alcohol, drugs, nicotine, social media & technology, gambling, sex, self-harm, foods, exercise.
+Addiction is characterised by a compulsive engagement in rewarding stimuli despite bad consequences.

-I would recommend group therapy or twelve-step programmes too.
-It can help to have the stability of a programme to follow in recovery, and I very often hear how important these programmes have been for people as they start a new life free from active addiction.
+Sometimes group therapy or other support programmes (such as NA/AA) can help too.
+It can help to have the stability of a programme to follow in recovery, and I very often hear how important these programmes have been for people as they start a new life that is free from active addiction.

 The emotional and financial toll for addicted individuals and their families can be catastrophic.
-It’s important to get the help you need and if you are struggling with an addiction and reading this then please just take action and reach out to someone.
+It’s important to get the help you need and if you are struggling with an addiction and reading this then please just take action and talk to someone.